Hamlet3000/mqttVec/README.md

 get Vectors battery state and details.

 A minimalistic program that publish Vectors Battery state via MQTT.
-You have to change the Username and Password in Line 101 and 102
+You have to change the Username and Password in Line 100 and 101